 Empedocles was born in the 5th century B.C. in Acragas (modern day Agrigento) on the southwestern coast of Sicily to a wealthy aristocratic family.
-Acragas was founded in 581 B.C. by Greek colonists from Gela, which was about 45 miles to the east.2 His grandfather, who was also called Empedocles, had the distinction of winning the horse racing event of the Olympic Games of 496 B.C.3
+Greek colonists from Gela, which was about 45 miles to the east, founded Acragas in 581 B.C.
+2 His grandfather, who was also called Empedocles, had the distinction of winning the horse racing event of the Olympic Games of 496 B.C.3

 In 470 B.C., Acragas became a democracy.
-This is the world that Empedocles knew for most of his life for he was about 20 years old when this occurred.
+Empedocles experienced this world until he turned about 20 years old when this significant event unfolded.
 Even though he favored democracy, he never gave up his flamboyant, aristocratic ways.

-As a philosopher, Empedocles is most known for teaching that the universe was controlled by the opposing forces of Love and Strife.
+As a philosopher, Empedocles is renowned for his idea: the universe’s balance hinges on Love and Strife’s opposing forces.
 Either he had some profound insight or he was just projecting the state of his marriage onto the universe.
 Empedocles’ views on Love and Strife had a significant influence on subsequent theories of philosophy, medicine, mysticism, cosmology, and religion.4

-Empedocles was the last Greek philosopher to write his philosophy in epic verse.5 Of all of the ancient Presocratic philosophers, his fragments are the most plentiful, all of them coming from his two poems, “Purifications” and “On Nature.”6 After Empedocles, there would not be another great philosophical poem until “De Rerum Natura” by Lucretius in the first century B.C.
+Empedocles was the last Greek philosopher to write his philosophy in epic verse.5 Of all of the ancient Presocratic philosophers, his fragments are the most plentiful.
+All of them coming from his two poems, “Purifications” and “On Nature”.6 Empedocles’ time marked the end of philosophical poems.
+“De Rerum Natura” by Lucretius revived them in the first century B.C.

-In 1992, at the University of Strasbourg, France, Belgian scholar Alain Martin found fragments of Empedocles’ poetry in the university library on papyrus fragments that had been hidden away for almost a century.7 It is remarkable that new writings of an ancient philosopher would be rediscovered as late as 1992 and that this was the only such work of an ancient philosopher to be discovered on pieces of papyrus.8
+In 1992, at the University of Strasbourg, France, Belgian scholar Alain Martin found fragments of Empedocles’ poetry.
+It was in the university library on papyrus fragments that had been hidden away for almost a century.7 It is remarkable that new writings of an ancient philosopher would be rediscovered as late as 1992.
+And, this was the only such work of an ancient philosopher to be discovered on pieces of papyrus.8

 Life and Works

-Being from Sicily and having been influenced by Parmenides, it is no surprise that he practiced medicine, albeit with a mystical influence.
+Hailing from Sicily and influenced by Parmenides, he practiced medicine, infused with mysticism, which isn’t surprising.
 The Southern Italians were the first in the ancient world to develop the practice of medicine into an art.
-From the life of Parmenides and others, we see that there was a strong mystical tradition that accompanied the healing arts.
-He is credited with founding the Sicilian school of medicine.
+Parmenides and others reveal a mystical tradition linked to healing arts in their lives, emphasizing its strength.
+He is credited with founding the Sicilian School of Medicine.

 In my opinion, Empedocles is the most mysterious and enigmatic of the Presocratics.
 He was considered to be a poet, physician, philosopher, mystic, magician, prophet, and statesman.
 Empedocles was also seen as a great orator.
 Just as Aristotle attributed the invention of dialectic to Zeno of Elea, he attributed the invention of rhetoric to Empedocles.

-This fierce contender for democracy and equality used to dress in the manner of royalty, wearing a purple robe, golden girdle, bronze sandals, and donning a laurel wreath on his head.
+This democratic champion dressed regally, wearing purple robes, a golden girdle, bronze sandals, and a laurel wreath on their head.
 Despite his lofty manner, he was very practical, curing the plague of Selinus by restoring the supply of fresh water.

-In addition to being influenced by Parmenides, he was also a follower of Pythagoras and the Pythagoreans.
+He was a follower of Pythagoras and the Pythagoreans, in addition to Parmenides.
 This explains his belief in reincarnation and his strict vegetarianism.
 He was known for preaching against the killing of animals for food or sacrifice.

 Empedocles and the Four Elements